baysonfox/hentaiathome/README.md

 ```

 ## Migrating from an old setup
 Migrating?
-Set the HAH_HOME environment variable and skip the useradd and initial docker run lines.
+Set the HAH_HOME environment variable; make sure everything is owned by the correct user and group; and skip the useradd and initial docker run lines.
 Everything else should work just fine...

 ## Renaming the docker image
 Docker image name a bit to spicy for you?